Cusco – Cusipata – Rainbow Mountain – Cusco

 Here, they speak Quechua, practice their earth-based faith and agriculture.
 They honor the mountain spirits and the father Sun, to ensure that their farming crops and herds flourish.
 The natives also weave the textiles that you can find within the museums around Peru. we’ll then stop to enjoy a delicious, box lunch.
 Finally, after the lunch, we’ll begin our return trip back in our private transport back to Cuzco. we’ll drop you off at your hotel around four p.m.

-Private Service Prices
+Service Prices

-2 Trekkers US$95 per person
+2 Trekkers US$115 per person

-3 Trekkers US$85 per person
+3 Trekkers US$95 per person

-4 Trekkers US$70 per person
+4 Trekkers US$80 per person

-5 Trekkers US$60 per person
+5+ Trekkers US$75 per person

 Optional Extras: